naheedmk/okta-react-azure-functions-example/README.md

 > Azure Web App name `azure-static-app`
 > GitHub repo `azure-static-app`
 > Commit Message `initial commit`
-> Region - Select the region closested to you
+> Region - Select the region closest to you
 > Framework - React
 > root of your app `azure-static-app`
 > root of your api `api`